-The Group's management has made an assessment of its ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
+The Group's management has made an assessment of its ability to continue as a going concern for the foreseeable future and is satisfied that it has the resources to discharge its liabilities including the mandatory repayment of loans and borrowings.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Group's ability to continue as a going concern.
-Therefore, the financial statements continue to be prepared on the going concern basis.